retief/book-sorter/README.md

 # book-sorter

-A Clojure library designed to ... well, that part is up to you.
+Tech demo for startup

 ## Usage

-FIXME
+Install java 8 (check java -version), install lein, install phantomjs

+Run lein figwheel in one terminal and lein run 3000 in another terminal.
+The first sets up the frontend code reloading and the second runs the backend server.

+lein test runs the backend tests, and lein cljsbuild test runs the frontend tests.
+Both of these start very slowly, I think there is a way to have them automatically run on file change.
+Need to look into it -- lein doo might be what we need.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 William

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0